 - Serving as an alternate member of the Care Team

 - Master's degree in the fields of Rehabilitation Counseling/Disability Studies, Higher Education, Social Work, Counseling, Psychology, or Education, or related field; or equivalent experience

 - Acumen and experience working with a diverse population

 - Strong written and verbal, interpersonal, organizational, and time management skills

 - Attention to detail

 - Current Certification of Rehabilitation Counseling

 Interestedcandidates should submit a cover letter, resume, and the names and contact information (email and/or telephone numbers) for three professional references.
-Applications will be reviewed until position is filled.
+Review of applications will continue until position is filled.

 ABOUT AMHERST COLLEGE